JFMnrke/Chronicle/PROJECT_CONTEXT.md

 ## Identity

-Chronicle is a personal operating system designed to help people live deliberately instead of by inertia.
+Chronicle is a personal operating system designed to help people navigate the direction of their attention, allowing them to live with greater intention instead of by inertia.

-It serves as a mirror of the user's goals, projects, habits, and decisions, making the chosen path visible without replacing the user's judgment.
+It serves as a mirror of how the user directs their attention, how that attention shapes projects, habits, and identity, and makes the chosen path visible without replacing the user's judgment.

-Chronicle organizes, records, and automates information only to increase awareness.
+Chronicle organizes, records, and automates information only to increase awareness and help the user better understand and navigate their attention.
 It never creates purpose; it reflects it.

 Its role is not to decide who the user should become, but to help the user remember who they already decided to be.

 ## Working Principles

+- Attention is the organizing principle of the system.
 - Exploration and consolidation are separate phases.
 - Every idea must have one canonical location.
 - The context file must remain brief.